dpasut/hugo-cookbook-v2/README.md

 - [x] Tag your recipes, browse by tags.
 - [x] Break your ingredients into subheadings.
 - [x] Print view.

-## Planned

 - [x] 404 page.
-- [ ] More customizable print options, smaller font size for printing.
-- [ ] Any other layout tweaks/feature requests.

 ## Install